Allied Professional & Genetic Counselor Research Award

 PROCESS

-To be considered for the SADS Foundation competition, the allied health professional or genetic counselor will need to submit an abstract to The SADS Foundation by February 28, 2025.
+To be considered for the SADS Foundation competition, the allied health professional or genetic counselor will need to submit an abstract to HRS online abstract submitter to the allied professional categories.
+Then checkoff a box to be considered for SADS AP/GC Research Award

 NOTIFICATION

-SADS AP/GC Award finalists will be notified by email in early April 2025
+Only accepted abstracts by HRS will move forward for consideration by SADS.
+Award finalists will be notified by email in April 2026.

 Award

-The SADS AP/GC winner will be announced and presented during the Heart Rhythm 2025 in San Diego, April 24-27, 2025.
+The SADS AP/GC winner will be announced and presented during the Heart Rhythm 2026 in Chicago, in April.

 $1,000 to the recipient